rigtsm/AWS/certified_Cloud_Practitioner_Path/security_and_archtecture_on_AWS/readme.md

 Building Solutions on AWS:
 - Most managed AWS services provide high-availability out of the box
 - when building solutions directly on EC2 fault tolerance must be architectured.
-For solutions that are IaaS, this is where we have to consider fault tolerance and we will have to figure out how to built into our custom solutions
+For solutions that are **IaaS**, this is where we have to consider fault tolerance and we will have to figure out how to built into our custom solutions
 - Multiple Availability zones should be leveraged so that we can deal with potential failure of a complete zone within a region.
 - Some services can enable fault tolerance in our custom applications (SQS, Routo 53 to detect of there end point non available and route the users to an available server)